 The Turkey–Bulgaria border shows that even a customs union with further provisions on regulation is not sufficient for frictionless goods trade.
 Turkish hauliers routinely suffer traffic congestion at the Turkey–Bulgaria border, partly because their agreement with the EU does not cover transport services.

-The EU has clearly already sought to ensure that the problems it has had with Turkey – over enforcing the terms of the arrangement and settling disputes – would not be repeated with the UK in the backstop.
-The backstop outlines a common external tariff with the EU along with strong level playing field commitments in state aid and competition.
-There are looser non-regression commitments for social and environmental standards that try to lock in the current levels of protection, but do not commit the UK to ongoing alignment.
-How this is built on and what institutions enforce the level playing field will be an important part of a future UK-EU negotiation.
+The EU had sought to ensure that the problems it has had with Turkey – over enforcing the terms of the arrangement and settling disputes – would not be repeated with the UK in the backstop.
+The backstop outlined a common external tariff with the EU along with level playing field commitments in state aid, competition, environment and labour rights.

 A customs union would limit, but not entirely remove, the scope for the UK to have an independent trade policy.